 Do you need to research HEALTH CARE INFORMATION?
 Our librarians are learning about some helpful resources so that they can guide you to information that will help you to make informed choices.

 Fund Raisers: LITTON'S GIFT CERTIFICATES: Each $10 certificate returns $2 to the library.
 Keep a few on hand as emergency gifts, or simply help out the library by purchasing a few before you visit Litton's Greenhouse in Richeyville.
-Other fund raising items at the library are American Tradition woven baskets, tote bags, cloisonne pins, stationary, historic maps of California and the ever-popular bundles of used books. / THANK YOU to all who partcipated in our Easter pie sale.
-HOAGIE SALES will be returning soon
+Other fund raising items at the library are American Tradition woven baskets, tote bags, cloisonne pins, stationary, historic maps of California and the ever-popular bundles of used books.

 GOT PAPER SCRAP?
 Recycle at the library.
 We sponsor an AbitibiBowater Paper Retriever recycle bin.
 If the bin is full, please keep your donation until a later time.
 Californians prove they are dutiful stewards of our environment by filling the bin quickly.
 Thank you!
-(Because of depressed paper prices, Abitibi has not paid a dividend for almost a year now.
+(Because of depressed paper prices, Abitibi has not paid a dividend for more than a year now.
 Still, we are happy they help us to create a greener planet.)